 - Anybody whose parent/guardian regularly attends the local Church of English Parish Church.
 We define regular as meaning once a month for a twelvemonth period and this will be confirmed by a letter from the local minister.
-Due to COVID-19, this has now been revised.
 Please see the Admissions and Appeals Policy. - Anybody whose parent/guardian regularly attends any other Church of England Church.
 We define regular as meaning once a month for a twelvemonth period and this will be confirmed by a letter from the local minister.
-Due to COVID-19, this has now been revised.
 Please see the Admissions and Appeals Policy. - Anybody whose parent/guardian regularly attends any other Christian denomination (defined as a Church who are members of Churches together in England or the Evangelical Alliance).
-We define regular as meaning once a month for a twelve-month period and this will be confirmed by a letter from the local minister.
-Due to COVID-19, this has now been revised.
-Please see the Admissions and Appeals Policy.
+We define regular as meaning once a month for a twelve-month period and this will be confirmed by a letter from the local minister. - Please see the Admissions and Appeals Policy.